The Sexual Assault Response Program (SARP) is a team of

 Sexual violence is an act of power and control, it is not about sexual desire.

 Consent is an agreement between participants to engage in sexual activity.
 Consent is clearly and freely given.
 Consent can be taken back or ended at any time and can only be given if all people involved understand what it is they are consenting to.

 After an assault…

 There is no one way to be or one thing to do after a sexual assault.

 You may feel numb, you may feel angry, you may have trouble communicating or physically shake.
 There are numerous ways

-not at fault.
-There are supports available that can help you
+you are not at fault.
+We are here for you.
+There are supports

-supports you access, if at all.
+You have choices in what supports you access, if any at all.

 Only you know what the right decision is for you.